Kompas Safety Group:

 The problem

-Pop-up blockers, time-consuming changes and the search for ways to have learners retain knowledge longer
+Pop-up blockers, time-consuming changes and knowledge retention issue

 Previously, they used SCORM packages at Kompas.
 They uploaded it into their own system but soon discovered this did not always work well.
 That’s when they came to aNewSpring, about five years ago.
 First, they started using the platform in combination with the SCORM packages, but this still gave too many problems.